 Social Media’s Role in Food Choices

 Scrolling through Instagram or TikTok, we see posts showcasing decadent desserts or “foodie” meals.
-Platforms promote indulgence as something to aspire to.
-This makes it harder to resist temptation.
+These platforms promote indulgence as something to aspire to, making it harder to resist temptation.

 Viral trends like “cheat days” or dessert challenges normalize overeating.
 They reinforce these unhealthy eating habits through peer pressure and trends.